Undergraduate applications

 Australian vocational education studies (VET/TAFE) Satisfactory completion of an AQF accredited award at Certificate IV or above.

-Alternatively, applicants may satisfy the requirement by completing the STAT multiple choice.
+Alternatively, you may satisfy the requirement by completing the STAT multiple choice.

-Applicants must hold an equivalent Australian bachelor degree in a relevant discipline with an RMIT-equivalent grade point average (GPA) of at least 2.0.
-The program (course) page will specify which courses contribute to this GPA. grade point average (GPA).
+If you are applying for a one-year honours degree at RMIT you must hold an equivalent Australian bachelor degree in a relevant discipline with an RMIT-equivalent grade point average (GPA) of at least 2.0.

 Where a qualification is stated under ‘undergraduate’ or ‘postgraduate’ study to meet a minimum entry requirement, the following also meet the requirement (except for Masters degree (extended) courses):